Where We Be

 This is Paul Bunyan country, where they grow 'em big and hearty

-Duluth's signature landmark, Aerial Lift Bridge, can open up for huge cargo ships
+Duluth's signature landmark, the Aerial Lift Bridge, can open up for huge cargo ships

 Aerial Lift Bridge from a distance, seen from the Downtown Lake Walk